MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

            web features broken and lack of default privacy?

   A: Moonala aims to include full functionality despite websites and
-           google blocking or not supporting certain functions through webview.
+           google blocking and not supporting certain functions through webview.
            98.9% of the time everything will work.
 When it doesn't, the unchained tabs(compatibility mode) are designed to work 100% of the time. <br>Useful for sites that get overzealous with their tracking requirements. -See Bold Text-<br>